 |Phone:||503-241-0799 extension 14|

-Naomi comes to ORPARC in 2018 with a background in social justice and LGBTQ advocacy.
-Having many friends and family members who have been adopted, including her older brother, Naomi is excited to be gaining professional experience in child welfare and also works on the Oregon Adoption Resource Exchange (OARE) program.
+Naomi came to ORPARC in 2018 with a background in social justice and LGBTQ advocacy.
+Having many friends and family members who have been adopted, including her older brother, Naomi is honored to be gaining professional experience in child welfare and also works on the Oregon Adoption Resource Exchange (OARE) program.
 Naomi is especially passionate about transracial adoption and the issues that affect LGBTQ adoptees and adoptive parents.
 Naomi completed her undergraduate degree in social science from Portland State University, with a minor in planetary and space science just for fun.

 In her free time Naomi enjoys baking delicious vegan treats, spending time with her friends and cats, playing board games, and watching way too much Full House.